 Contact your pastor and the pastor of the parish where you intend to marry.
-Normal circumstances state that you should prepare where you and your fiancé live rather than where you will be married.
+You and your fiancé will prepare for marriage where you live rather than where you will be married.
 If you are getting married outside of the United States, allow at least two months after finishing preparation and before the wedding to allow for the proper transfer of your marriage file.

 If either party has been married before, whether in the Catholic Church or by any other civil or religious authority, you will need to obtain an annulment before beginning marriage preparation.
 This is for both Catholic and non-Catholic parties.
 For more information, please contact your parish and ask to speak to their marriage preparation coordinator or nullity minister.